commercetools/commercetools-php-sdk/README.md

 ant
 ```

-### phpStorm
+### phpStorm configuration

-To enable code style checks directly in phpStorm you have to configure the path to the phpcs at Preferences > Languages & Frameworks > PHP > Code Sniffer.
+To enable code style checks directly in phpStorm you have to configure the path to the phpcs at `Preferences > Languages & Frameworks > PHP > Code Sniffer`.
-Now you can enable at Preferences > Editor > Inspections > PHP the "PHP code sniffer validation" with PSR-2 standard.
-Change the severity if needed.
+Now you can enable at `Preferences > Editor > Inspections > PHP` the "PHP code sniffer validation" with PSR-2 standard.
+Change the severity if .

 ## <a name="contribute"></a>Contribute